isakro/shoredate/paper/paper.md

 to surrounding regions as forthcoming data on shoreline displacement becomes available.

-As the latest start date of the displacement curves is 9469 BCE, and as the oldest known anthropogenic activity in Norway dates to around 9300 BCE [@glorstad2016], 9469 BCE marks the lower temporal limit of the package.
-Furthermore, in @roalkvam2023 it was found that sites tend to be more withdrawn from the shoreline after c.
-2500 BCE, which thus marks the upper temporal limit for shoreline dating with the package.
+Following from the latest start date among the displacement curves, 9469 BCE marks the lower temporal limit of the package.
+The oldest verified anthropogenic activity in Norway currently dates to around 9300 BCE [@glorstad2016].
+In @roalkvam2023 it was found that sites tend to be located at more variable distances from the shoreline after c.
+2500 BCE.
+This therefore marks the upper temporal limit of the package.

 ![The spatial and temporal coverage of the package.
 The first figure displays the location of the spatial extent in south-eastern Norway.
 The